DeTracker: Motion-decoupled Vehicle Detection and Tracking in Unstabilized Satellite Videos: Experiment Results

 \subsubsection{Effectiveness of GLMD}

 The GLMD module is designed to decouple satellite platform motion from object motion through global alignment and local refinement across adjacent frames.
-As shown in Table~\ref{tab:ABLATION}, incorporating GLMD into the baseline model leads to a substantial performance gain, improving MOTA by 12.5\% (from 40.5\% to 52.5\%) and IDF1 by 1.1\% (from 64.9\% to 66.0\%).
+As shown in Table~\ref{tab:ABLATION}, incorporating GLMD into the baseline model leads to a substantial performance gain, improving MOTA by 12.0\% (from 40.5\% to 52.5\%) and IDF1 by 1.1\% (from 64.9\% to 66.0\%).
+Notably, the reduction in IDs and the corresponding improvement in IDF1 are primarily attributed to the stable feature alignment and precise target localization capabilities provided by GLMD.
+By effectively decoupling the complex platform motion from the target intrinsic motion, GLMD significantly mitigates tracking failures and ID switches caused by background drift.

 Fig.~\ref{fig:vsialign} provides qualitative evidence of GLMD's effectiveness.
-The highlighted purple regions denote larger feature discrepancies relative to the unaligned features.
-After applying GLMD, the differences between the aligned features and those of the reference frame (frame005) become notably smaller, especially in background areas, and the overall error distribution is more concentrated.
-The alignment-improvement map further localizes areas where GLMD brings tangible benefits: the dominant light-blue response across most of the scene reflects a consistent global enhancement in feature-space alignment.
+The brightly colored regions denote larger feature discrepancies between the current frame (frame006) and the reference frame (frame005).
+After applying GLMD, the differences between the aligned features and those of the reference frame become notably smaller, especially in background areas, and the overall error distribution is more concentrated.
+The alignment-improvement map further localizes areas where GLMD brings tangible benefits: the dominant dark-purple response across most of the scene reflects a consistent global enhancement in feature-space alignment.